Gemfile of dreams: the libraries we use to build Rails apps

 Irina Nazarova CEO at Evil Martians

-At Evil Martians, we bet on our collective experience and alien instinct when choosing a gem or deciding to build a new one.
-The benefit of this collective experience is that it spans dozens of minds and years: we know which wins to repeat and which fails to avoid.
-While we cannot turn this knowledge into a super-smart chatty AI (yet), we can share a glimpse of it in this post.
+At Evil Martians, we bet on our collective experience and alien instinct when choosing a gem or deciding to build one.
+This collective experience spans dozens of minds and years, so we know the wins to repeat and the fails to avoid.

 The rest of the article is structured to resemble a Rails application Gemfile, and it contains the following sections: